 It’s worth noting that Google already has manual options to turn these settings on/off.
 Leaving them on makes for a better personalized Google experience, but enforcing a time limit ensures that your recommendations will only be based on the limited historical data you share with Google which, while possibly not so precise, would still be useful.

 Achieving personal privacy comes with its own set of trade-offs.
 But tech companies’ hunger for personal information has led to them adopting any means necessary to harvest as much data as possible, with little or no regard to safeguarding individual privacy.

-Time and again, they have been found to employ a series of psychological dark patterns (link to the study here) to push users towards selecting privacy intrusive options.
-This results in reduced privacy for users, while at the same time giving you the illusion of control.
+Time and again, they have been found to employ a series of psychological dark patterns to push users towards selecting privacy intrusive options, resulting in reduced privacy, at the same time giving an illusion of control.